-$^{^{31} \}rm Similar$ to Eberle et al. (2020), we measure the ethnolinguistic fractionalization of initial regions using GHSL population data for 1975 and an algorithm developed by Desmet et al. (2020) which distributes data from the World Language Mapping System (WLMS)-the vector version of the Ethnologue project-on a $5\times 5~\rm km$ grid.
+&lt;sup>31Similar to Eberle et al. (2020), we measure the ethnolinguistic fractionalization of initial regions using GHSL population data for 1975 and an algorithm developed by Desmet et al. (2020) which distributes data from the World Language Mapping System (WLMS)-the vector version of the Ethnologue project-on a $5 \times 5$ km grid.

-32While this appears to contradict recent research suggesting that initial diversity inhibits agglomeration (Eberle et al., 2020), it only shows that such an effect is unlikely to run through changes in the density of capital cities relative to other cities.
-Eberle et al. (2020) suggest that this is a result of diverse groups spreading over smaller cities.
+$^{32}$ While this appears to contradict recent research suggesting that initial diversity inhibits agglomeration (Eberle et al., 2020), it only shows that such an effect is unlikely to run through changes in the density of capital cities relative to other cities.
+Eberle et al. (2020) suggest that this results from diverse groups spreading over smaller cities.
 Given that we typically include country-year or initial-region-by-year fixed effects, we would not pick up an effect if all cities are similarly affected by initial diversity.

-33Long-run studies typically find that both fundamentals and path dependence are important determinants of city sizes (e.g., Davis and Weinstein, 2002; Bleakley and Lin, 2012; Michaels and Rauch, 2018).
+&lt;sup>33Long-run studies typically find that both fundamentals and path dependence are important determinants of city sizes (e.g., Davis and Weinstein, 2002; Bleakley and Lin, 2012; Michaels and Rauch, 2018).